Expert Advice On Improving Your Home

 Ask About the Warranty

-Quality solar installations should have strong workmanship and performance warranties.
-A workmanship warranty addresses any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+Top-notch solar installations should have strong workmanship and performance guarantees.
+A workmanship warranty covers installation issues, such as poor wiring, poor alignment, or cracks in the panels.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties indicate that a solar company believes in its work.

 Evaluate Financing and Incentives

-• Compare system purchase options: Homeowners can pay for solar panels upfront or finance payments over time with a loan or lease.
-Be sure to verify key details like payment schedule, annual percentage rate (APR), fees, and what ownership means when financing solar panels.
+• Compare system purchase options: Solar panels can be purchased upfront or financed over time with loans or leases.
+Verify key financing details like fees, payment schedule, annual percentage rate (APR), and ownership implications when financing solar panels.

-• Look into utility rebates: Some energy providers may provide additional discounts to incentivize homeowners to adopt solar power.
-Check the qualification rules and rebate amounts offered by your local electric provider to determine your potential savings.
+• Look into utility rebates: Some utility companies may provide additional discounts to encourage homeowners to adopt solar power.
+Check the requirements and the rebate amounts offered by your local power company to estimate your potential savings.

 Cost of Solar Installation in Sacramento